ynput/ayon-documentation/website/docs/artist_hosts_unreal.md

 ### Loading model

 First, you will need a model as Static Mesh.
-To load it, just choose **AYON → Load ...**, right-click your mesh and select **Import Static Mesh**.
+To load it:
+- Click on **AYON → Load ...**.
+- Right-click your mesh.
+- Select **Import Static Mesh**.

 You will find the loaded Static Mesh in `/Content/AYON/Assets`.

 ### Creating look